Ipstenu/varnish-http-purge/readme.txt

 == Frequently Asked Questions ==

+**Please report all issues in the [support forums](https://wordpress.org/support/plugin/varnish-http-purge)**

+If you have code patches, [pull requests are welcome](https://github.com/Ipstenu/varnish-http-purge).

 = How can I tell everything's working? =

 This can be difficult, since it's a silent plugin.
 That is you turn it on and walk away.
 The easiest way to tell would be view a page as a non-logged-in user.
 I recommend a private browsing window.
 Then, as a logged in user in another window, edit an existing post (make a small change).
 Refresh the view in your private window.
 If the change is there, then everything's working!